lloydtorres/space-invaders-recreated/README.md

 A recreation of **Space Invaders** in Java.

+This repository includes a Lua script addon that can be used to allow gesture control using Thalmic Labs's Myo armband.

 Space Invaders is copyrighted by Taito Corporation.
 This code is provided by me on a GNU GPL v3.0 license.

 #### Screenshot